 "Deep Work: Rules for Focused Success in a Distracted World"

-Presents strategies for developing the ability to focus intensely on cognitively demanding tasks in an increasingly distracted world.
+Presents strategies for developing the ability to focus deeply on cognitively demanding tasks in an increasingly distracted world.

 "Remote: Office Not Required"